 The average life span of this breed is approximately 13-15 years.
 If the overall health of this dog is good, it may live up to 18 years.

 Australian Cobberdog vs Labradoodle comparison:

 Labradoodle is the name given to the mixture developed by Wally Conron, who was the first person to work on this breed.
 While the Australian Cobberdog is the name given by MDBA to nominate it as a purebred dog that has the traits of the standard Labradoodle.

 According to MDBA, Labradoodle is not a breed and all the characteristics are unstable while the term “Cobberdog” refers to its objective as a therapy dog as it means “dog-friend“.

 This beloved breed gets a clean chit of its health because it has been accurately DNA health screened for generations.
-That is why known diseases are removed before breeding programs of MDBA registered breed.
+That is why known diseases are removed before breeding programs of MDBA-registered breeds.

 Litter size, puppy price, and maintenance cost:

 When it comes to the maintenance prices of a dog, the first year may cost you more as compared to the following years.
-You should expect to spend $1000 initially which includes supplies, vaccinations, vet bills, food and other necessities while up to $750 the following years.
+You should expect to spend $1000 initially which includes supplies, vaccinations, vet bills, food, and other necessities while up to $750 in the following years.